theolivenbaum/resin/README.md

 Spaces are configured by implementing IModel or IStringModel.

 If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build searchable spaces, e.g. (Sir.VectorSpace) GraphBuilder and PathFinder.
-If you already use MathNet.Numerics your vectors are already fully compatible.
+If you use MathNet.Numerics your vectors are already fully compatible.

 ## In- and out-of-proc